chain4travel/camino-docs/docs/apps/nodes/set-up-node-with-installer.md

 This install script assumes:

-- CaminoGo is not running and not already installed as a service
+- Camino-Node is not running and not already installed as a service
 - User running the script has superuser privileges (can run `sudo`)

 ### Environment considerations